sahilrozera16/Finetech-Case-Study/README.md

 Previous knowledge of some of these concepts and tools will help you understand the model building process quicker.
 Nonetheless, we will still review them as we go along, as a refresher.
 The libraries we will be using (and which you should have installed on your version of Python) are:

-• Pandas, Seaborn, Numpy, Date,util, Matplotlib, Time, Random.
+• Pandas, Seaborn, Numpy, Dateutil, Matplotlib, Time, Random.

 **INTRODUCTION**